Andrew Thorne: Between the wars

+Second World War

 In 1939, at the start of the Second World War, Thorne became GOC 48th (South Midland) Infantry Division, which played an important role in the Battle of Dunkirk in 1940.
 He then became GOC XII Corps, where he founded the innovative XII Corps Observation Unit as a prototype of the Auxiliary Units guerrilla organisation.
 He became GOC Scottish Command and Governor of Edinburgh Castle in 1941 and was appointed a Knight Commander of the Order of the Bath (KCB) in the 1942 Birthday Honours.
 Whilst in Scotland, he was involved in the creation of War Office Selection Boards and responsible for the Fortitude North deception plan, as well as preparation for the Operation Doomsday the liberation of Norway.

 King George VI visiting Scottish Command in October 1941.
 Lieutenant General Thorne is stood on the far left.

 Germany surrendered in Norway on 8 May 1945, and Thorne arrived on 13 May together with Crown Prince Olav.
 He brought with him a small military force, a tenth the size of the German military presence and so had to rely on cooperation with paramilitary forces from the Norwegian resistance movement.
 He cooperated closely with Jens Chr.
 Hauge.

 After the end of the war in Europe, German prisoners in Norway were reportedly forced to clear minefields under British supervision.
 The Germans complained to Thorne but he dismissed the accusations arguing that the Germans prisoners were not prisoners of war but "disarmed forces who had surrendered unconditionally".
 By 1946, when the cleanup ended, 392 were injured and 275 had died; this was contrary to the terms of the Geneva Conventions.
 He formally held the sovereignty of Norway until 7 June, when Haakon VII of Norway returned from his exile.
 Thorne remained in charge of dismantling the German presence in Norway until he left the country on 31 October 1945.
 Thorne retired in 1946.

+Post-war years

 He was chairman of the Anglo-Norse Society for some time and was at some point a deputy lieutenant of Berkshire.